MatiFiordelli/DevLabs/README.md

 4. Start the server:
    npm run build:start

-5. The App will be available at http://localhost:3002 (but it will be used just by the host, internally)
+5. The App will be available at: http://localhost:3002 (but it will be used just by the host, internally)

 ##

 Running Tests
 This project uses Jest and Testing Library for testing.
 To run the tests, use the following command: